risawitama/verbose-potato/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.